What does our schedule look like?

 The New York Summer Sling offers a wide selection of stage combat classes for actors and fight artists and brings new guest teachers in each year.
 It's a fun opportunity to experiment with different weapon disciplines, work with incredible teachers and fight directors, and be a part of the national stage combat community.
 Example classes range from introductory lessons to historically themed weapons work, from learning how to stage a fight scene to a class designed to push you to your limit.

-We also offer SAFD Skill Proficiency Renewal Tests 2 consecutive days of the workshop.
+This year, we will offer SAFD Skill Proficiency Renewal Tests.
 If you would like to sign up for an SPRs, please email summerslingnyc@gmail.com for pricing and weapons you have interest in renewing.
 These renewals will not be available via regular class signups.

 Class Descriptions: